Ancient ‘Iceman’ shows signs of a well-balanced last meal

 NEW YORK (AP) — Talk about a paleo diet.
 Scientists have uncovered the last meal of a frozen hunter who died 5,300 years ago in the Alps.

-On the menu were the fat and meat of a wild goat, meat of a red deer, and whole wheat seeds, which he ate shortly before his death.
+On the menu, described Thursday in the journal Current Biology, were the fat and meat of a wild goat, meat of a red deer and whole wheat seeds, which Oetzi ate shortly before his death.

 Traces of fern leaves and spores were also discovered in Oetzi’s stomach.
 Scientists think he may have swallowed the plant unintentionally or as a medicine for parasites previously found in his gut.